The 13 Best Places to Celebrate St. Patrick’s Day in Rhode Island!

 Located on Wayland Avenue in Providence, you’ll love this newer Irish Pub.
 Although it’s only been in Providence for a few years, it already feels like a local favorite, with its live music and trivia!

 The parade was only the start to the festivities!
-Head out to the Costal Extreme Brewing Co. as “Best of the Parade” are handed out the year’s superlative participants.
+Head out to the Newport Craft Brewing & Distilling Co. as “Best of the Parade” awards are handed out to the year’s superlative participants.

 The Brazen Hen makes sure to pack their St. Patrick’s Day full of live music and fun!
 Stop on by to downtown Westerly to enjoy yourself a pint while enjoying some delectable selections from their menu.

-Stick to the city this St. Patrick’s Day!
-Their annual St. Patrick’s Day parade kicks off at noon on March 18, and will feature more men clad in kilts than you could ever imagine.
+Stick to the city this St. Patrick's Day!
+Their annual St. Patrick's Day parade kicks off on March 9, and will feature more men clad in kilts than you could ever imagine.

 What better place to spend St. Patrick’s Day in than a pub that shares the holiday’s namesake?
 Enjoy and Guinness and step inside to play on the pool table or some darts.
 What’s more?
 They’re located right along the Providence Parade route.